The Benefits of Compression Socks for Running

-While they may or may not improve performance, many athletes swear by compression socks, claiming all those recovery benefits and a reduction in soreness and calf strain.
+So, should you wear compression socks while running?
+While they may or may not improve performance, many athletes swear by compression socks, praising the recovery benefits and reduction in soreness and calf strain.
 And knowing that elite runners use them increases their popularity within the sport.
-The bottom line is, there have been absolutely no adverse effects reported, so there's no reason not to see if they give you the edge.
+The bottom line is there have been absolutely no adverse effects reported.
+You can rest assured knowing there's no harm in trying them out to see if they'll give you an edge!

 For those curious to learn more, you can read an in-depth examination of compression garments and sports from the Phase IV Health & Performance Center.

 If you’d like to try compression socks for running to experience the benefits for yourself, Ames Walker has an extensive collection of socks and other products that may enhance athletic performance.

 Kaki Zell - Vice President of Sales, Marketing, eCommerce at Legs-4-Life LLC Kaki holds a Bachelor of Science degree in Business Administration and Management from Virginia Polytechnic Institute and State University.
 She’s been working in the medical device industry for over 11 years and currently serves on the Board of Directors for the Greensboro Science Center.